-- Bite : 2AP/ZOC/once per activation/2 characteristics of your choice (V, P, A, or ${\tt C})+LD10.$ in case of CH instead of additional damage.
+- Bite: 2AP/ZOC/once per activation/2 characteristics of your choice (V, P, A, or C)+LD10.

 If the attack is not defended, it will inflict 1D5 points of damage and prompt an immediate temerity test (threshold 10).
-The Bite will also inflict "Bleeding 2"
+The Bite will also inflict "Bleeding 2" in case of CH instead of additional damage.

-- Trample : 2AP / ZOC / once per activation /C+C+LD10.
-If the attack is not defended, it will inflict C points of damage and the target will be "dazed".
+- Trample: 2AP / ZOC / once per activation / C+C+LD10.

+If the attack is not defended, it will inflict $\mathbf{c}$ points of damage and the target will be "dazed".

-Note : these special attacks don't generate additional effects whatever the characteristics used.
+Note: these special attacks don't generate additional effects whatever the characteristics used.